 [Image above] Ainissa Ramirez, associate professor at Yale and science popularizer, uses bathroom tiles to explain symmetry and five-fold quasicrystal symmetry.
 Credit: YaleUniversity, YouTube

 Yale associate professor Ainissa Ramirez is a metallurgist, but we gotta love her, anyhow.
-This is her last year in the academic world, but she’ll still be teaching in her new career as a “science popularizer.”
+This year is her last in the academic world, but she will still be teaching in her new career as a “science popularizer.”

 She’s got the chops for the job, too.
 Armed with a passion for materials science and a gift for explaining scientific concepts in lay terms that do not dumb down or skim over the principles at work, she is developing a series of short videos that can be viewed on YouTube called “Material Marvels.”